 For one, mozzarella has ideal melting and stretching properties.
 It has just enough moisture to brown and bubble without burning as the pizza bakes.
 In terms of flavor, mozzarella is perfectly milky and mild, while still maintaining enough richness to stand as a distinct flavor.
 Basically, mozzarella is a flawless base for any pizza.

 What type of mozzarella is best for pizza?

 Provolone is our favorite cheese to blend with mozzarella when making a pizza.
 Put another way, if mozzarella was Batman, provolone would be Robin.
-They’re both heroes on their own—but bring them together, and you’ve got an unstoppable duo.
-Provolone is a semi-hard cheese that develops an increasingly sharp flavor as it’s aged (typically around four months).
+They’re both heroes on their own, but bring them together, and you’ve got an unstoppable duo.
+Provolone is a semi-hard cheese that develops an increasingly sharp flavor as it ages for typically about four months.

-It’s a much drier cheese compared to mozzarella and while it can still serve as your solo cheese topping, we think it’s best when in the company of mozzarella.
+It’s a much drier cheese compared to mozzarella, and while it can still serve as a solo cheese topping, we think it’s best when in the company of mozzarella.
 We recommend starting with equal parts mozzarella and provolone and then experimenting from there.

 Cheddar is an underrated cheese option for pizza lovers.
 However, we would advise against using cheddar exclusively as a topping, tasty as it may be.
 Compared to the gold standard of mozzarella, cheddar doesn’t handle high heat very well, and overheating can cause the fats to separate from the solids.
 This goes double for aged cheddars.

 If you want to try adding cheddar to your pizza, we would recommend starting with a base of mozzarella and then sprinkling in the cheddar of your choice to supplement.
 The rich and often tangy flavor of cheddar can be a great addition to pizza if it’s balanced with a meltier cheese.